kilipan/nasin-toki/README.md

 Importantly, when these word types are mentioned in this document, the corresponding words listed here are what is referred to.

 ### particles
+*Particles* are usually small words that only or primarily have grammatical functions.
+For usage details, see the respective sections on the particles in the [in-depth part](https://github.com/kilipan/nasin-toki#in-depth).

+#### pure particles
-`en`, `li`, `e`, `la`, `pi`, `o`, `a`
+`en`, `li`, `e`, `la`, `pi`, `o`

-*Particles* are words that have no semantic meaning on their own.
+*Pure particles* are words that have no semantic meaning on their own.
-They are purely grammatical words that exist to mark parts of speech, context, modifier-order, and emotional emphasis.
+They are purely grammatical words that exist to mark parts of speech, context, and modifier-order.

+#### emoticle
+`a`

+The word `a` does not fit well into the other categories and thus gets its own place here as the *emoticle* (a portmanteu of emotion and particle).
+It is used to add emotional emphasis to words, phrases, or whole sentences.

-#### pseudo-particles
+### pseudo-particles
-`ala`, `taso`, `anu`
+`nanpa`, `kin`, `ala`, `taso`, `anu`

-The *pseudo-particles* are words that have particle-like properties, but also aren't used exclusively to mark parts of speech.
+The *pseudo-particles* are words that have particle-like properties, but can sometimes also be used as content-words.
-The word `ala` is used for negations.
-The other two are mostly used as conjunctions (`taso` meaning "but", and `anu` meaning "or").
-Sometimes, they also act as content words with semantic fields around the concepts of "nothingness", "alone", and "choice", respectively.
+They are therefore listed as their own category.
+As with the particles, check their respective sections in the [in-depth part](https://github.com/kilipan/nasin-toki#in-depth) for more details.

 ### content words
 Literally every other word in toki pona is a *content word* with semantic meaning attached.